collapsed-stacks/startups/questions/5637/how-to-deal-with-funding-a-big-startup.md

 - tagged: `funding`
 - score: 2

-<p>Some ideas &amp; companies can start up from nearly nothing, an idea, clever marketing, snowball effect etc.</p>
+Some ideas & companies can start up from nearly nothing, an idea, clever marketing, snowball effect etc.

-<p>However How should one go about funding a startup that requires a LARGE cash injection (circa £250k) just to setup and cover running costs until profitable?
+However How should one go about funding a startup that requires a LARGE cash injection (circa £250k) just to setup and cover running costs until profitable?
-(for reference a large video/photo studio)</p>
+(for reference a large video/photo studio)

-<p>I see reference to "rounds" of funding, but what happens if you run out of cash before being either profitable or finding a second cash injection?</p>
+I see reference to "rounds" of funding, but what happens if you run out of cash before being either profitable or finding a second cash injection?

-<p>The first "round" in my case would have to be a corporate loan, but I find myself upping the amount needed every time I calculate it, pretty much JUST to cover its own repayments!!
+The first "round" in my case would have to be a corporate loan, but I find myself upping the amount needed every time I calculate it, pretty much JUST to cover its own repayments!!
 I have put the idea out there in investment/angel land and got no bites at all.
-I dont have any assets significant ENOUGH to fund this myself.</p>
+I dont have any assets significant ENOUGH to fund this myself.

-<p><strong>So enough rambling:
+**So enough rambling:
-How should one go about funding a big startup?</strong></p>
+How should one go about funding a big startup?**

 ## Answer 8452